2.A Refugees: From Eligibility to Arrival

 CRIMINAL AND SECURITY EXAMINATIONS

 - Refugees have their identity and documents verified at all stages of processing by Canadian visa officers, with support from law enforcement and security partners as needed, before they are accepted for resettlement to Canada.
+Refugees have their identity and documents verified at all stages of processing.
+Highly trained and experienced officers interview refugees and conduct robust criminality and security checks, and information is checked against multiple databases.

 - Canada works with Canadian and foreign law enforcement agencies and security partners such as the Canadian Border Services Agency (CBSA) and the Canadian Security Intelligence Service (CSIS) to conduct thorough security screening of refugee applicants.